-Siblings that get along are not just advantageous in the long run (my three siblings are among my closest friends), but they are also extremely practical right now.
-I often claim that two is easier than one, and I believe this is true most of the time these days.
-They amuse and engage one another, and if I’m lucky, they do so cheerfully.
+Siblings that get along are not just advantageous in the long run, but they are also extremely practical right now.
+I often claim that two ( or more) is easier than one, and I believe this is true most of the time these days.
+They amuse and engage one another, and if I’m lucky, they do so happily.

 How To Teach Siblings To Be Best Friends